 God’s immutability is a wonderful attribute.
 There is no hope without it.

-Editor’s Note: This post is part of a series.
+Editor’s Note: This post is part of a series and was originally published on September 16, 2020.
 Previous post.